MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-sql-server-vm-considerations.md

 - Consider enabling instant file initialization to reduce the time that is required for initial file allocation.
 To take advantage of instant file initialization, you grant the SQL Server (MSSQLSERVER) service account with **SE_MANAGE_VOLUME_NAME** and add it to the **Perform Volume Maintenance Tasks** security policy.
 If you are using a SQL Server platform image for Azure, the default service account (**NT Service\MSSQLSERVER**) isn't added to the **Perform Volume Maintenance Tasks** security policy.
 In other words, instant file initialization is not enabled in a SQL Server Azure platform image.
 After adding the SQL Server service account to the **Perform Volume Maintenance Tasks** security policy, restart the SQL Server service.
 There could be security considerations for using this feature.
 For more information, see [Database File Initialization](https://msdn.microsoft.com/library/ms175935.aspx).
 - **Autogrow** is a contingency for unexpected growth.
 Do not manage your data and log growth on a day-to-day basis with autogrow.
 If autogrow is used, pre-grow the file using the **Size** switch.
 - Make sure **autoshrink** is disabled to avoid unnecessary overhead that can negatively affect performance.
 - Setup default backup and database file locations.
 Use the recommendations in this article and make the changes in the Server properties window.
 For instructions, see [View or Change the Default Locations for Data and Log Files (SQL Server Management Studio)](https://msdn.microsoft.com/library/dd206993.aspx).
-The following screenshot demonstrates where to make these changes:
+The following screenshot shows where to make these changes:

     > ![View or Change the Default Locations](./media/sql-server-vm-considerations/image1.png)